lstipi/sailing-school-P1/README.md

 * __About Us__

-The About Us section gives a brief description of when the sailing club was founded and what it's goals are.
+The About Us section gives a brief description of when the sailing club was founded and what its goals are.

 ![AboutUs](https://i.imgur.com/3PNsZVo.png)